HIP-infrastructure/HIP-infrastructure.github.io/docs/source/guides/GUIDE_How_to_create_a_HIP_account.rst

 .. admonition:: Unlisted institutions

-   The HIP is in closed beta and users from non-listed institutions will be able to request access to the platform upon release.
-   For more information please `contact HIP support <mailto:support@thehip.app?subject=New%20HIP%20institution%20request%20>`_.
+   Access to the HIP is restricted to users from registered institutions.
+For more information please `contact the HIP support <mailto:support@thehip.app?subject=New%20HIP%20institution%20request%20>`_.

 To register for a HIP account please send an `e-mail to HIP support <mailto:support@thehip.app?subject=HIP%20account%20request%20>`_ with the following information (items marked with an asterisk are mandatory):